Aquaculture of salmonids: Atlantic salmon

 In their natal streams, Atlantic salmon are considered a prized recreational fish, pursued by avid fly anglers during its annual runs.
 At one time, the species supported an important commercial fishery and a supplemental food fishery.
 However, the wild Atlantic salmon fishery is commercially dead; after extensive habitat damage and overfishing, wild fish make up only 0.5% of the Atlantic salmon available in world fish markets.
 The rest are farmed, predominantly from aquaculture in Chile, Canada, Norway, Russia, the United Kingdom, and Tasmania.

-Atlantic salmon is, by far, the species most often chosen for farming.
-It is easy to handle, grows well in sea cages, commands a high market value, and adapts well to being farmed away from its native habitats.
+Atlantic salmon is the species most often chosen for farming by a large margin.
+Reasons include being easy to handle, growing well in sea cages, its high market value, and being well adapted to farming away from its native habitats.

 Adult male and female fish are anesthetized.
 Eggs and sperm are "stripped", after the fish are cleaned and cloth dried.
 Sperm and eggs are mixed, washed, and placed into fresh water.
 Adults recover in flowing, clean, well-aerated water.
 Some researchers have studied cryopreservation of the eggs.

 Fry are generally reared in large freshwater tanks for 12 to 20 months.
 Once the fish have reached the smolt phase, they are taken out to sea, where they are held for up to two years.
 During this time, the fish grow and mature in large cages off the coasts of Canada, the United States, or parts of Europe.
 Generally, cages are made of two nets; inner nets, which wrap around the cages, hold the salmon while outer nets, which are held by floats, keep predators out.

 Many Atlantic salmon escape from cages at sea.
 Those salmon that further breed tend to lessen the genetic diversity of the species leading to lower survival rates, and lower catch rates.
 On the West Coast of North America, the non-native salmon could be an invasive threat, especially in Alaska and parts of Canada.
 This could cause them to compete with native salmon for resources.
 Extensive efforts are underway to prevent escapes and the potential spread of Atlantic salmon in the Pacific and elsewhere.
 The risk of Atlantic Salmon becoming a legitimate invasive threat on the Pacific Coast of N. America is questionable in light of both Canadian and American governments deliberately introducing this species by the millions for a 100-year period starting in the 1900s.
 Despite these deliberate attempts to establish this species on the Pacific coast; no established populations have been reported.

 In 2007, 1,433,708 tonnes of Atlantic salmon were harvested worldwide with a value of $7.58 billion.
 Ten years later, in 2017, over 2 million tonnes of farmed Atlantic salmon were harvested.